fffx/baby_keyboard/readme.md

 - No visible window is created, so you can still read your webpage or movie as normal
 - A Menu bar only App, and you can toggle keyboard lock with a global shortcut

-Limitations

-- It can't turn off touch bar yet, if you need to turn off touch bar, I recommend you check KeyboardCleanTool
-- The App can't be published on the App Store because of Apple's Sandbox policy

 **TODO**

 - ~~show window on launch~~
 - ~~hide docker icon, only need menu bar~~
 - ~~https://developer.apple.com/documentation/uikit/creating-custom-symbol-images-for-your-app~~